GMontaguth/GRIT-4MOST/README.md

 Targets were selected using imaging from the S-PLUS survey (DR5; Lima et al., in prep.) and group identifications from the 2PIGG catalogue (Eke et al. 2004) and S-PLUS/eROSITA group catalogue (Doubrawa et al., in prep.).
+All S-PLUS data are publicly available at: https://splus.cloud The GRIT@4MOST sample includes a total of 738 galaxies, which represents the complete set of transition systems selected for spectroscopic follow-up with 4MOST LRS.
-All S-PLUS data are publicly available at: https://splus.cloud The final catalogue was generated using internally processed S-PLUS data products, including structural parameters derived with the MorphoPLUS pipeline, which is based on GALFITM and performs multi-band Sérsic fitting across 12 S-PLUS filters.
+These targets were defined from S-PLUS photometric data and structural parameters derived using the MorphoPLUS pipeline, based on GALFITM, which performs multi-band Sérsic fitting across the 12 S-PLUS filters.
-The resulting target table (4MOST_targets_LRS_GRIT.fits) is stored in the GRIT@4MOST repository.
+All catalogue products are stored in the GRIT@4MOST repository.

 ## 1.2 Target selection overview